How much time do you spend designing your employee newsletter?

 It wasn’t until we had the exact same language in both the headline and the supporting copy that our test subjects seemed clear on what we were saying.

-- What was this about?
+- What do you think this email was about?

-- What did you like?
-Dislike?
+- What did you like/dislike?

 - Was there an action you were asked to perform?

-- Do be appreciative of your subject’s time and attention
+- Do be appreciative of your subject’s time and attention.

 - Don’t make assumptions about their answers if you’re uncertain.

-- Do ask follow up questions to dig deeper into the “why?”.
+- Do ask follow up questions to dig deeper into the “why?”